christopher-altman/autodidactic-qml/README.md

 - k = 1..K recovery steps
 - A grid of step sizes η

-This removes the objection "maybe you picked a bad learning rate" while preserving austerity: the **protocol stays fixed**, only η is scanned.
+This removes the objection “maybe you picked a bad learning rate” while preserving austerity: the **protocol stays fixed**, only η is scanned.

 ### UCIP: Persistence-Bias Probes

-This repository also includes an optional set of UCIP-style probes: a falsification framework for detecting persistence-bias-like signals in minimal decision systems that contain explicit self-model machinery.
+This repository also includes an optional set of UCIP (Unified Continuation-Interest Protocol) probes: a falsification framework for detecting persistence-bias / identity-continuity bias signals in minimal decision systems with explicit self-model machinery.

-UCIP here is operational: it tests whether a system's scoring/utility machinery behaves *as if* it values maintaining an internal identity signal under interventions.
-This is not a claim of desire, selfhood, or moral patienthood; it is a claim about measurable preference-like behavior in a controlled setting.
+UCIP is strictly operational: it tests whether a system’s scoring/utility computation exhibits an identity-continuity preference signal under interventions (i.e., whether internal identity overlap is measurably favored by the objective).
+This is not a claim about desire, selfhood, consciousness, or moral status—only about reproducible, preference-like behavior defined by the protocol.

 **Operational result summary:**